akshitagupta15june/Moksh/README.md

 <h1>GSSOC'23 Issue TimeLine</h1>

-- Once an issue is assigned,the assignee is expected to submit a pr for review withing a week of the assignment.
+- Once an issue is assigned,the assignee is expected to submit a pr for review within a week of the assignment.

 - If the assignee fails to comply with the deadline, the issue will be assigned to the next person who had who had requested to be assigned.